What is Army ROTC?

 Army ROTC students who receive an Army ROTC scholarship or enter the Army ROTC Advanced Course must agree to complete a period of service with the Army.

-• You can serve full time in the Army for four years (scholarship winners) and with 4 years in the Reserve/Guard/IRR (total must be eight)
+- You can serve full time in the Army for four years (scholarship winners) and with four years in the Reserve/Guard/IRR (total must be eight)

 It’s an experience that you can’t get anywhere else, and your leadership skills will be challenged every day.
 Contact your campus Military Science department for more specific details on your Army ROTC service commitment.